oanalevas/refarmo/README.md

-# refarmo

-read data from .geojson file, expecting a FeatureCollection object, with a inner list of Polygons

-store it to localdb

-pull from database

-vizualize data on a mapbox map
+Vizualize .geojson file on a MapBox